chipcullen/chipcullen_com/src/posts/running-a-structured-meeting.md

 While at first blush these might seem like a major time suck for you (and it is) - keep in mind that you will be making _infinitely much better use_ of the time for everyone _in_ that meeting.
 The more high up the attendees of your meeting, the more you should be sweating the prep.

 Also, a truly well prepared and run meeting will get everyone to an objective _faster_.
-Organizationally it's a real speed bump.
+Organizationally it's a real speed boost.
 If you finally manage to get all of the right people in the room, it's amazing how quickly real decisions can be made.

-## Communicate Outcomes and and Agenda
+## Communicate Outcomes and an Agenda

-When sending out the original meeting invitation, there are two key elements to communicate: the *outcomes* that are being saught, and the *agenda* for the time in the meeting.
+When sending out the original meeting invitation, there are two key elements to communicate: the *outcomes* that are being sought, and the *agenda* for the time in the meeting.

 ### What do you mean by outcomes?